Objectives

 Check the status of your topic destination:

-GET /fhir/AidboxTopicDestination/rabbitmq-basic/$status
+GET /fhir/AidboxTopicDestination/rabbitmq-destination/$status

 Response will include metrics: